esl/MongooseIM/doc/configuration/outgoing-connections.md

 Support for other authentication modules may be added in the future.

-Cassandra also supports all TLS-specific options described in the TLS section.
+To enable TLS, you need to include the [TLS section](#tls-options) in the connection options.

 ## Elasticsearch options